 So what foods contain acetylcholine?
-The most abundant dietary sources of choline—a precursor to acetylcholine—are animal fats such as egg yolks, cream, fatty cheeses, fatty fish, fatty meats, and liver.
+The most abundant dietary sources of choline, an acetylcholine precursor, are animal fats such as egg yolks, cream, fatty cheeses, fatty fish, fatty meats, and liver.
 Non-animal sources include avocadoes and almonds.
 Although you don’t need to eat these foods to excess, depriving yourself of healthy fats on a long-term basis can lead to an acetylcholine deficiency.
 Therefore, you may want to skip a vegan or Ornish diet, which can deprive your brain of vital nutrients.
 And give up junk foods with processed and hydrogenated oils.
 If you’re having trouble getting these healthy fats in your daily diet, consider taking an acetylcholine supplement.

 In addition to dietary changes, you may want to consider “feeding” your brain with natural supplements and other nutritional compounds that have been shown to encourage acetylcholine activity:

 - Galantamine: Galantamine, derived from the bulbs of snowdrop flowers, has been used for decades in other countries to treat mild to moderate symptoms of dementia and Alzheimer’s.
 Galantamine is a cholinesterase inhibitor, which means it inhibits the enzyme that breaks down acetylcholine, concentrating levels in the brain.

 - Alpha-GPC (L-alpha-glycerlphosphorcylcholine): Alpha-GPC is used in Europe for Alzheimer’s.
-It is derived from highly purified soy lecithin and delivers choline across the blood-brain barrier to function as a precursor to acetylcholine.
+It is derived from highly purified soy lecithin and delivers choline across the blood-brain barrier to function as an acetylcholine precursor.

 - Huperzine: Huperzine is derived from Chinese club moss and acts as a cholinesterase inhibitor, raising acetylcholine levels in the brain.
 Research has shown it to be effective in improving cognition in patients with Alzheimer’s and in enhancing memory.[3,4]